-When the total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
-Some states allow the foreclosing party to seek a personal judgment (called a “deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.
+When the total mortgage debt exceeds the foreclosure sale price, the difference is called a deficiency.
+Some states allow the bank to seek a personal judgment—called a deficiency judgment—against the borrower for this amount.
+Other states prohibit deficiency judgments with anti-deficiency laws.

 In Ohio, the bank can obtain a deficiency judgment against the borrower for the remaining balance as part of the foreclosure lawsuit.
 But because the bank can’t sell the home for less than two-thirds of its appraised value, the potential deficiency amount is limited.
 (Ohio Rev. Code §§ 2329.20, 2329.17.)